 - Yeast infection of the penis.
 Men who take GLYXAMBI may get a yeast infection of the skin around the penis, especially uncircumcised males and those with chronic infections.
 Talk to your doctor if you experience redness, itching or swelling of the penis, rash of the penis, foul smelling discharge from the penis, and/or pain in the skin around penis.

 - Ketoacidosis (increased ketones in your blood or urine).
 Ketoacidosis is a serious condition, which may need to be treated in the hospital.
 Ketoacidosis may lead to death.
 Ketoacidosis occurs in people with type 1 diabetes and can also occur in people with type 2 diabetes taking GLYXAMBI, even if blood sugar is less than 250 mg/dL.
 Stop taking GLYXAMBI and call your doctor right away if you get any of the following symptoms and, if possible, check for ketones in your urine:

 - trouble breathing

-- Symptoms of a serious allergic reaction to GLYXAMBI may include skin rash, itching, flaking or peeling; raised red patches on your skin (hives); difficulty swallowing or breathing; or swelling of your face, lips, tongue, and throat that may cause difficulty breathing or swallowing.
+- Allergic (hypersensitivity) reactions.
+Symptoms of a serious allergic reaction to GLYXAMBI may include swelling of your face, lips, throat, and other areas on your skin; difficulty with swallowing or breathing; raised, red areas on your skin (hives); skin rash, itching, flaking, or peeling.
 If you have any of these symptoms, stop taking GLYXAMBI and call your doctor or go to the emergency room right away.